Pensions, Retirement Funds And Divorce

 Since most retirement accounts are subject to steep early distribution penalties, an attorney must draft a qualifying domestic relations order (QDRO) and ask judges to incorporate it into the final divorce decree.
 A QDRO allows the parties to avoid paying early withdrawal penalty fees imposed by the federal government.
 Each party has the option of withdrawing the marital funds, pursuant to the divorce award, and transferring it into a separate retirement account.

 In most instances, these are tax-deferred accounts, so no tax consequences are incurred by merely dividing a retirement account in a divorce.
-However, there may be tax consequences after a divorce if you withdraw funds from a 401(k) before you are retired.
+However, there may be tax consequences after a divorce if you withdraw funds from a 401(k) before you retire.

 Valuing Retirement Accounts